Boblepointu/OnlineCropper/README.md

 - `npm run start-dev` => Will launch webpack in watch mode, and run `main.js`.
 - `npm run start` => Will run `main.js`
 - `npm run build` => Will launch webpack build and exit

+## Todo

+- Build 'harder' type structures for events data;
+- Add React class more documentation;
+- Add a log engine;
+- Manage errors on file upload;
+- Hardening of server (file uploads might be at risk);
+- [...]